-After six years working as an acupuncturist, I think I’m more in love with it than ever.
-What’s so fantastic about acupuncture is that each patient gets the space and time to tell their own unique health story – almost always a bigger picture than just the troublesome knee or the recurrent acid reflux – and I get the space and time to respond to that fully.
+After seven years working as an acupuncturist, I think I’m more in love with it than ever.
+One of the things I love is that each patient gets the space and time to tell their own unique health story – almost always a bigger picture than just the troublesome knee or the recurrent acid reflux – and I get the space and time to respond to that fully.

 I came to acupuncture in my 40s after a career as a journalist.
 It was a high-stress life, and in my late 30s I developed hideous migraines – as many as 10 every month, lasting around 36-48 hours, with screaming pain, nausea, vomiting, light and sound sensitivity and parts of my body going numb.
 My GP and a series of neuro consultants tried very hard, but couldn’t really help; I worked my way through a series of medications which didn’t even touch it.
 I began to think I’d have to spend the rest of my life within 15 minutes of a quiet, darkened room with a handy bowl.
 I can’t really describe how miserable and frightened I was at that time in my life.